 Granted, Joyner and other experts I heard from estimated that the number of Americans who can do a single push-up is likely only about 20 or 30 percent.
 But that’s an issue of practice more than destiny.
 “Most people could get to the point of doing 30 or 40—unless they have a shoulder problem or are really obese,” Joyner says.

 No, that’s not a typo.
-The experts interviewed in this field estimated that only 20–30 percent of people could do a push-up (but that those people could radically improve their capacity.)
+The experts interviewed in this field estimated that only 20–30 percent of people could do a single push-up (but that those people could radically improve their capacity.)

-Can you do a push-up?
-Apparently, that likely makes you stronger than average.
+Can you do one push-up?
+That likely makes you stronger than average.

 A survey of 1800 Lifters gives us a (high) target

 While we still don’t how strong the average guy is, we can look at this survey for how strong a beginner might be who’s interested in lifting weights.
 The survey was put together by Stronger by Science.
 (An incredible website ran by Greg Nuckols who has a B Sc in exercise & sports science—well worth your time visiting.)

 He sent out a survey asking both men and women for information about how long they’ve been training, how much weight they could lift, etc. to get an idea of how rapidly you could build strength so people could set realistic goals.